riya0106/DataScience-Assignment/README.md

 # Web Scraping Assignment

-This repository contains a Jupyter notebook file (`web_scraping.ipynb`) that demonstrates how to scrape a table from a webpage using the BeautifulSoup library in Python.
+This repository contains a Jupyter notebook file (`Web_Scraping.ipynb`) that demonstrates how to scrape a table from a webpage using the BeautifulSoup library in Python.
 The scraped table contains information about students' favorite computer languages and years of experience.

 ## Usage